Skip to content

 php

-public function handle(array $arguments, ToolContext $context): ToolResult
+public function handle(array $params, ToolContext $context): ToolResult

 {

-$orderId = $arguments['order_id'];
+$orderId = $params['order_id'];

 if (! preg_match('/^[A-Z]{2}-\d{6}$/', $orderId)) {